QUILL-PIC/Quill/README.md

 # Analyze results

-Results can be graphically analyzed with the `qplot` Python package located in the `quill3d/python` folder.
+Results can be graphically analyzed with the `qplot` Python package located in the `python` folder.
 Refer to the documentation within the package itself.
 Documentation in IPython or Jupyter Notebooks/Lab can also be accessed using the `?` command, e.g. `qplot.density?`